-Nudibranchs are marine gastropod molluscs with soft bodies, part of the sea-slug family.
+Nudibranchs are marine gastropod mollusks with soft bodies, part of the sea-slug family.

 Nudibranchs come in virtually every color and combination of colors and are extremely beautiful.
 They are some of the most overlooked beauties by divers.